 Camino Finisterre starts in Santiago de Compostela and finishes in Finisterre which was once believed to be the end of the world.

 Camino Finisterre is pretty easy, there are some steeper hills, but overall it’s a mild hike.
 Most of the time will be in nature which is very nice as walking through industrial sites is very exhausting.

 After reaching Cee on your third day, you will be able to enjoy beautiful ocean views till your final destination at Finisterre.

-Finisterre is a little fishing town which is very popular for it’s lighthouse right on the cliffs on the end of the world 😉 This is the place where some of pilgrims burn their shoes or clothes they used to conquer Camino de Santiago.
+Finisterre is a little fishing town which is very popular for its lighthouse right on the cliffs at the end of the world.
+This is the place where some pilgrims burn their shoes or clothes they used to conquer Camino de Santiago.

 So if you have 3 additional days after finishing Camino Francais, I highly recommend doing Camino Finisterre as well.

 As after Camino Finisterre I had even more time before my flight back home I decided to walk to Muxia as well.

 I heard about it just when I was walking back on my first day from Finisterre to Santiago de Compostela.
 In Albergue of Corcubion, the host told me that there’s a nice path to Muxia which is a cozy city right on the ocean shore.

 I walked back to Olveira (which is on the way to Finisterre) and the day after walked to Muxia.
 Muxia is not full of pilgrims at all, but at that time it had the biggest Albergue I have ever seen in Spain.
 It was really really big and there were just two pilgrims sleeping that night.